 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get affordable and easy gluten-free recipes delivered each week!

-A mug cake made with almond flour is a dangerously easy way to enjoy a gluten-free dessert whenever cravings strike!
-Almond flour is the only speciality ingredient required, so a short trip to your kitchen and less than 2 minutes is all you will need!
+A mug cake made with almond flour is a dangerously easy way to enjoy a gluten-free dessert whenever cravings strike.
+Almond flour is the only speciality ingredient required, so a short trip to your kitchen and less than 2 minutes is all you will need.

-Ingredient Notes
+Ingredient Swaps

 • Peanut Butter – Use any preferred nut butter or nutella.
 Alternatively, omit the peanut butter and use 1 tablespoon oil or coconut oil in its place.
 If replacing peanut butter with oil, omit the milk from the recipe.